 - Wedding ring, furniture, clothing & other daily living needs (appliances, bedding, towels)

-Married couples filing SSI claims need less than $3,000 in assets and $1,350 in combined monthly income to qualify.
+Married couples filing SSI claims need less than $3,000 in assets and $1,470 in total monthly income to qualify.

 While that doesn’t sound like much, every little bit counts when you’re unable to work.
-Luckily, any years with an approved Cost-of-Living-Adjustment (COLA) increase provide monthly raises for SSI beneficiaries.
+Luckily, any years with a COLA increase provide monthly raises for people on SSI.
 If you’re getting payments each month through the SSI program, you must still pass regular status updates.
-In other words, every 3-7 years the SSI program must confirm you’re still too disabled to work.
+In other words, every 3-7 years the SSI program must confirm you still cannot work.
 These SSI disability updates continue until you reach your 65th birthday.
-Once that birthday passes, you can keep your monthly SSI payments provided you meet the program’s financial eligibility requirements.
+Once that birthday passes, you can keep your monthly SSI payments provided you meet the program’s financial requirements.

 Do Any Programs Pay Temporary or Short-Term Nebraska Disability Benefits?